The problem with sand-based septic systems

 Desert sand is too fine and smooth for most industrial and construction purposes.
 Instead, the best sand for our needs comes from lakes, seashores, riverbeds, riverbanks, and floodplains.
-The number of these deposits are limited, and our reserves are shrinking fast.
+The number of these deposits is limited, and our reserves are shrinking fast.

 Extraction rates now outpace natural replenishment rates.
-As high-quality sand becomes increasingly scarce – and expensive – the environmental impact of continued sand mining is clear:
+As high-quality sand becomes increasingly scarce — and expensive — the environmental impact of sand mining is clear:

 - inland and coastal erosion

-- more frequent and more intense flooding
+- more frequent and intense flooding

 - watershed and marine current changes